marty-oehme/papis-extract/README.md

 - [ ] allow custom colors -> tag name settings not dependent on color name existing (e.g. {"important": (1.0,0.0,0.0)})
 - [ ] `--overwrite` mode where existing annotations are not dropped but overwritten on same line of note
 - [ ] `--force` mode where we simply do not drop anything
-- [ ] `--format` option to choose from default or set up a custom formatter
+- [x] `--format` option to choose from default or set up a custom formatter
+    - called `--template` in current implementation
 - [ ] on_add hook to extract annotations as files are added
     - needs upstream help, 'on_add' hook, and pass-through of affected documents